tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

   - The value specified for the object ID must be owner of the directory or blob.
   - The value of the `signedPermissions` (`sp`) field must include the `Ownership` (`o`) permission in addition to the `Permissions` (`p`) permission.

-The object ID specified in the the `saoid` or `suoid` field is included in diagnostic logs when a request is made using the SAS token.
+The object ID specified in the `saoid` or `suoid` field is included in diagnostic logs when a request is made using the SAS token.

 The `saoid` or `suoid` field is supported only if the `signedVersion` (`sv`) field is set to version 2020-02-10 or later.
 Only one of these fields may be included on the SAS token.